thoq-cmyk/Portfolio/README.md

 In the works :)
 My friend had shown me the crossword puzzles found on The Guradians' website which was very fun to play so I had the idea to create my own using java and html as my first project.
-I am using a guide before I go my own way with the task; here is a link :https://www.youtube.com/watch?v=gEiykKEGBi0
+I am using a guide before I go my own way with the task; here is a link :https://www.youtube.com/watch?v=gEiykKEGBi0 I have completed the crossword puzzle in html and css.
+The next part is Java, abit early for my current project.